 However, the part of the UK that has seen the greatest increase in competition is Scotland, where 16 people apply for every job - up from nine in 2010.
-This is largely due to a 28% drop in the number of jobs available, according to Totaljobs.'Frozen out'
+This is largely due to a 28% drop in the number of jobs available, according to Totaljobs.

 Jobs that need less technical training, such as customer services or secretarial jobs have seen applications per job rise by over 50%.

 "This suggests that those without technical skills that are currently in demand could be frozen out of the workforce," John Salt, director of Totaljobs, told the BBC.

 Sectors that are showing job growth - engineering, aerospace and the oil and gas industries - require specialised skills, and these haven't seen a rise in the number of applications.